amosvmcr2020/Clock-In-Tool-DevOps/README.md

 An interactive diagram of the tables can be found in the frontend of the application when logged in as any user.

+## Application Technology Stack

+This application is build using the following technologies:
+- Backend
+  - Python FastAPI which can be served using a `uvicorn` server.
+  - Postgres SQL relational database.
+- Frontend
+  - SvelteJS frontend framework

 ## Running the app using Docker

 The application has been dockerised so that it is easy for the user to run and so that it is easy to host on a cloud platform, should this be considered.